-Not all employees are employed on a full-time basis, as we do offer part-time jobs for those who need less working hours to juggle family life and work life.
-We also have some colleagues who have flexible job arrangements due to illnesses.
-We try to help the struggling job market by taking in students from business programs wherever suitable, for instance when we need new sales employees.
+We try to help the struggling job market by taking in students from business programs wherever suitable.
 Our salaries are in line with the industry average and all employees have the right to negotiate their salaries once a year.

 Employee well-being